The Secret to Chromebook Management for Schools

 Chromebook Management is often overlooked from an IT perspective.
 Schools are focusing on management within a classroom, which is also important, but not enough.
 How do you manage lending laptops to students?
 How do you manage repairs and replacements?
 This takes place outside the classroom.
 They are also vital to the longevity of their lifetime value.

 As a result, we are sharing the secret to proper Chromebook management and keeping a high return on your investment.
-That secret is IT Asset Management (ITAM).
-If you want to review the main ITAM processes, check this out.
+The secret is a Chromebook manager that goes beyond Google Admin console functionality, like VIZOR for Chromebooks.

-Keep reading to see exactly why an ITAM tool is necessary when purchasing Chromebooks in bulk.
+Keep reading to see exactly why a chrome device manager tool is necessary when purchasing Chromebooks in bulk.

 1.Easily Distribute Devices & Accessories